krymzonn/tui-network/README.md

 # tui-network

-`tui-network` is a Python based TUI for managing the wifi on Linux built with [Textual](https://github.com/Textualize/textual).
+`tui-network` is a Python based TUI for managing the wifi on Linux built with [Textual](https://github.com/Textualize/textual) and [dbus-python](https://dbus.freedesktop.org/doc/dbus-python/).

 ## Rationale